policy and advocacy

 - A July 2005 assessment of U.S. state-based international exchange programs sponsored by the State Department revealed that among survey respondents, 98 percent of foreign exchange visitors gained a better understanding of the United States and its people.
 Similarly, 87 percent of foreign exchange hosts reported gaining knowledge about the country and culture of the foreign exchange visitor.

-- In a September 2005 review of 29 studies on public diplomacy compiled by the nonpartisan Congressional Research Service, the most popular recommendation for public diplomacy reform was to increase U.S. exchange programs.
+- A review of 29 studies on public diplomacy in 2005 identified the most popular recommendation for public diplomacy reform was to increase U.S. exchange programs.
+The studies were compiled by the nonpartisan Congressional Research Service.

-The ECA Bureau is responsible for the public diplomacy activities of the United States, including international cultural exchange programs.
+The Educational and Cultural Affairs Bureau at the State Department is currently responsible for the public diplomacy activities of the United States, including international cultural exchange programs.
 The Cultural Programs Division is the principal Department of State element focused on cultural diplomacy.
 The Division’s activities include grant opportunities to U.S. nonprofits for cultural exchange activities; residency, mentoring, and training programs; programs that are carried out overseas by or under the sponsorship of U.S. Embassy public diplomacy offices; and presentations at major international visual arts exhibitions and cultural centers.
 The Professional Exchanges and Cultural Grant Program provides grants to U.S. nonprofit organizations to carry out exchange programs in the arts, arts management, and arts education.
 The Performing Arts Initiative provides financial support to U.S. Embassies for presentations of American performing art and artists.

 American Association of Museums